 Blue Samhain Eau De Parfum | A Boozy Festive Fall Gourmand

-Like our Blue Samhain Aftershave/Cologne, I made a conscious decision last year to do things a little different this year once again.
-Meaning, my past self had the idea of starting to mature this years batch, last year...in a barrel!
+Like our Blue Samhain Aftershave/Cologne, I made a conscious decision last year to do things a little different this year once more.
+Meaning, my past self had the brilliant idea of starting to mature this years batch, last year...in a barrel!
 That said, present me thanks past me...we rock!

 So there has been a little evolution in the recipe.
 Rather than rely on just the oak cubes as we had been using in previous years, we thought we'd go whole hog!
 Especially after the success of Oak Barrel Aged Atomic Age Bay Rum!